 With a new year comes new resolutions and goals, so if you’re recently engaged, now is the perfect time to set some resolutions that pertain to wedding planning.
 These vows will help you make the most of your engagement and planning adventure.

-it’s way past the beginning of the year.
+And don’t worry if you’re reading this and it’s way past the beginning of the year.
 You can always set new resolutions, no matter the date on the calendar.

 Below you’ll find 7 wedding planning resolutions to inspire and excite you for the year ahead.

 1. I will enjoy being engaged.

 Wedding planning is a whirlwind of activities and to-do lists.
 When you’re not dashing from pre-wedding parties to vendor locations, you’re making spreadsheets, trying on dresses, tasting cakes, and scouring wedding sub Reddits like it’s your day job.